Renewing Your CDL in Alaska

 Renewal by mail is expected to resume about five years after the last AK DMV office has been fully digitized.
 In the meantime, all license renewals must be conducted in person at your local DMV office.

 You may apply for your AK CDL renewal anytime after your birthday in the year prior to the CDL expiration date.
-Your driver's license will be renewed for five years from your birthday.
+Your driver's license will be renewed for 5 years from your birthday.

 Here are the things you'll need to do in order to renew your AK CDL: